About the Authors

 Supervised daytime lounging

 You're on the sofa, baby is in the nest beside you, you can see them at all times.
 This is exactly what nests are designed for.
-It keeps baby comfortable and contained, and you get a few minutes where you're not holding a small human.
+In the first few weeks with a newborn, a baby nest for daytime settling is genuinely life-changing — it keeps baby comfortable and contained, and you get a few minutes where you're not holding a small human.
 Revolutionary.

 Keeping baby settled in one place